fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8a.md

 Contrary to the <i>Person</i> type, the <i>Address</i> type does not have an <i>id</i> field, because they are not saved into their own separate data structure in the server.

-Let's modify the resolver for the _address_ field so that it destructures the needed fields from the parameter it receives:
+Let's modify the resolver for the <code>address</code> field so that it destructures the needed fields from the parameter it receives:

 ```js
 const resolvers = {